 Introduction to Baldwinsville, New York

 Baldwinsville, New York, in Onondaga county, is 12 miles NW of Syracuse, New York (center to center) and 130 miles E of Buffalo, New York.
-Baldwinsville is considered to be part of the Syracuse metropolitan area and has a population of 7,053.
+Baldwinsville is considered to be part of the Syracuse metropolitan area.

 John McHarrie, a farmer from Maryland, founded Baldwinsville, which was named after Dr. Jonas Baldwin and Eliza his wife, who arrived in 1798.
 Dr. Baldwin constructed a dam to generate energy across the Seneca River, and he also built a private canal.
 As the rural area improved, it expanded into an industrialized mill town and was incorporated as a village in 1848.